certara/pyDarwin/docs/Overview.rst

 looking for the best independent variables to include in a linear regression model is an unsupervised learning problem, there is no training set of examples with the "correct" list of independent variables to include.

-The traditional model selection/building process for pop pk models is similarly unsupervised.
+The traditional model selection/building process for pop PK models is similarly unsupervised.
 There is no "labeled" training dataset, no collection of datasets that are known to be 1 compartment, with Volume~WT.
 Rather, each dataset facilitates a new learning process and the algorithm must discover relationships across different datasets.
 In the case of model selection, the inputs (Xs) are the "features" of the model search (not the model, but the model search) (number of compartments, covariates, random effects, etc.) and the output is some measure of model goodness.